ForkMeMaybe/Shop-Lytics/README.md

 This project is part of the Xeno FDE Internship Assignment – 2025.
-For project status, refer to PROJECT_STATUS.md.

 # Shop-Lytics